Clemapfel/mousetrap/docs/03_actions.md

 });
 ```

-Let's say instead of simply printing `clicked`, this button does a more complex operation, such as opening / saving a file or using the internet to connect to a server overseas.
-Often, we want this functionality to not be tied to a specific button, it is much more scalable and easy to maintain to encapsulate it as an automatically managed object that can be connected and disconnected to/from any number of triggers. `Action` offers this functionality.
+If we wanted to have another, different button somewhere else trigger the same behavior, we would either have to copy-paste this lambda (which is a terrible idea when programming in general), or we have to create a global function and have both buttons call that function.
+As stated above, this works for very small projects, but is unsustainable for applications of average to high complexity.
+It is much more scalable and easy to maintain to encapsulate the function in an automatically managed object that can be connected and disconnected to/from any number of triggers. `Action` offers this functionality.

 When creating an action, we first need to choose an **id**.
-An id is any identifier containing the character `[a-zA-Z0-9_.]`, that is all roman letters, number 0-9, `_` and `.`.
+An id is any identifier containing the character `[a-zA-Z0-9_-.]`, that is all roman letters, numbers 0 to 9, `_`, `-` and `.`.
 The dot is usually reserved to simulate scoping, for example, an action could be called `image_file.save`, while another is called `text_file.save`.
-Both actions say what they do, `save` a file, but the prefix makes clear which part of the application they act on.
+Both actions say what they do, `save` a file, but the prefix makes clear which part of the application they act in.
 We should always pick a clear, descriptive id for an action.
-Much like with variable names, abbreviations and otherwise unclear termonology should be avoided.
+Much like with variable names in general, abbreviations and otherwise unclear termonology should be avoided.

 In this spirit, we'll call our example action that prints `clicked` "`example.print_clicked`".
 Armed with this appropriate id, we create the action object like so:

 ```cpp
 auto action = Action("example.print_clicked", app);